cfragiadakis/cfragiadakis.github.io/_pages/about.md

   - /about.html
 ---

-🎓 I have graduated from [https://www.dept.aueb.gr/] of Athens University of Economics and Business
+🎓 I have graduated from [DMST](https://www.dept.aueb.gr/) of Athens University of Economics and Business, with major in Software Engineering and Data Science

 A data-driven personal website
 ======